LaVell Edwards, who made BYU a football power, dies at 86

+''LaVell was one of the best friends that I had in the coaching world,'' said Tom Osborne, the retired national championship-winning Nebraska coach whose triple-option offense was the polar opposite of Edwards' dynamic passing attack. ''He had a great sense of humor and was always well-grounded and fun to be around.

+''BYU had a distinct identity under LaVell.
+They were a passing team before it became stylish, but many did not realize that they had a very good running game as well.''

-Edwards coached the Cougars for 29 seasons before retiring in 2000.
-He had a record of 257-101-3, the seventh-most wins in FBS history.
+Edwards, who retired in 2000, had a record of 257-101-3, the seventh-most wins in FBS history.
 His teams won or shared 19 conference titles and played in 22 bowl games.
-His 1984 team was voted national champion, and he was inducted into the College Football Hall of Fame in 2004.
+He was inducted into the College Football Hall of Fame in 2004.

 ''He had an impact on so many lives, and not just as coach but as a person,'' Cougars coach Kalani Sitake said. ''So many people - players, coaches, fans, the entire BYU family, coaching colleagues and opponents - will tell you they are a better person because of him, and I'm definitely one of them.
 We all love LaVell and appreciate the amazing legacy he leaves with each of us.''